8 Actionable Steps to Manage Poor Performance at Work

 These feedback sessions should be two-way communication with the employee.
 Not only is it important for them to listen to what you are saying but it is equally important to listen to what they say.
 Ideally, you want to agree with the employee on how they are going to improve their poor employee performance and get where you want them to be.

 Make sure you also discuss with the employee what they are doing well so that continues.
-Follow-up feedback sessions are required regardless of whether the employee has changed their ways or not.
+Regardless of whether the employee has changed their ways or not, feedback is a must.
 Let them know what you see them trying on and what they still need to work on.

 For more information on giving good feedback see my previous article The Importance of Feedback in the Workplace.